pub-calculator-io/date-calculator/readme.md

-# Date Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Date Calculator Widget for WordPress

 Free calculator to effortlessly evaluate the difference between dates.
 Easily add or subtract days from any date, with or without holidays and weekends.